 Sean Small is a U.S. Marine Corps veteran and an associate in Nixon Peabody’s Mergers & Acquisitions and Corporate Transactions practice group.
 Prior to joining Nixon Peabody, Sean volunteered with VLS as a Northeastern School of Law Co-op student.
 Sean received his J.D. from Northeastern University School of Law and his B.A. from Skidmore College.
 Sean resides in Boston with his wife, Jennel, and their newborn daughter, Stella.

-Matthew Smith, Development Committee Member
+Lisa Smith, Development Committee Member

-Mary von Kuhn, Event Committee Member
+Joanne Thorud, Event Committee Member

 Katherine “Kit” Williams, Governance Committee Member

 Kit combines an extensive business background with a deep understanding of corporate leadership development and coaching.
 After a decade in investment banking in senior positions with Citibank, First Pennsylvania and Fidelity, Kit followed her passion into executive coaching.
 She has more than 20 years experience in global executive coaching including positions as leading a corporate global leader development team, as a principal in a well-regarded coaching and career development firm, as a Harvard Business School-based consultant, and as an entrepreneur.
 Her clients include Merck, Genzyme, Raytheon, Hewlett Packard, Agilent, Dassault Systemes and JP Morgan Chase.
 Kit has lived and worked in various locations around the world and speaks French fluently.
-She currently resides in Cambridge with her Jack Russell Terrier, Alfie.
+She currently resides in Weston with her fiancé, Neil, and their Jack Russell Terrier, Alfie.